 Neon dottyback: perhaps the most controversial beginner saltwater fish recommendation on this list

 When it comes to the neon dottyback, I just can’t help myself.
-It’s a great looking fish.
+It’s a great-looking fish.
 They are so full of energy, have a bit of a personality (can be a little aggressive) but they are soooo vibrant and fun to watch.
-They are hardy, are widely available as aquacultured fish and will certainly add some zip to the tank.
+They are hardy, are widely available as aquacultured fish, and will certainly add some zip to the tank.
 They will also help you keep the polychaete (bristle worm) population in check.

 The Yellowline goby is another interesting cleaner goby species you could add to a beginner saltwater tank.
 They have a prominent, neon yellow line that extends from their glowing eyes to their tail.
 They will perch on the rocks in your tank and will clean your fish of parasites or dead scales.
 It’s fascinating to watch cleaners go to work, and the yellow line goby is no exception.